-The Year 6 team is made up of Mrs Cass, Mrs Jones and Mrs Wilkinson.
+The Year 6 team is made up of Mrs Walmsley, Mrs Jones, Mrs Clover, Mr Harness, Mrs Heighton and Mrs Wilkinson.

 We believe that it is in the best interest of the children to create strong links between home and school.
 As such, please do not hesitate to come and see one of our team if you have any questions or concerns at all.